 - A dimpling at anywhere on your breast.

 - Swelling of your breast, especially when it happens to only one side.

 - Shrinking of your breast, especially when it happens to only one side.

 - Sudden unequal size in your breasts.
 Do note that women commonly have one bigger breast than the other but if the changes in sizes are recent, best to get it checked out.

 - Red, swollen or scaly skin of the breast.

 Is There Discharge Coming Out From Your Nipples?
 It’s Time For A Trip To The Doctors.

 - Milky discharge for women who are not breastfeeding may not be linked to breast cancer but should be looked at by a doctor just in case.

 When Should You Start Getting Mammograms?

-Breast cancer awareness is knowing when to get a mammogram.
+Breast cancer awareness is knowing when to get a mammogram in Singapore.
 A mammogram is basically an x-ray for your breast, which helps to determine the existence of breast cancer.
-The American Cancer Society recommends that women get their first mammogram at the age of 40.
+The American Cancer Society recommends that women get their first mammogram in Singapore at the age of 40.
 This is if you do not possess any of the symptoms of breast cancer during the earlier years.
-However, you can choose to get your first mammogram at any age if you are curious.
+However, you can choose to get your first mammogram in Singapore at any age if you are curious.
 But women who are 45-54 years of age should get mammograms every year.
-And women aged 55 and above should do a mammogram screening every 2 years.
+And women aged 55 and above should do a mammogram screening in Singapore every 2 years.
 Overall, regular home checks are recommended and early detection is always the best.